-Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Notes:
+Outcome: Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period)

-(a) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires the FOD to conduct a sexual abuse and assault incident review at the conclusion of every investigation of sexual abuse or assault occurring at a holding facility and, unless the allegation was determined to be unfounded, prepare a written report recommending whether the allegation or investigation indicates that a change in policy or practice could better prevent, detect, or respond to sexual abuse and assault.
+(a) The Auditor determined compliance with these standard subparts based on Policy 11087.1, that requires, "The FOD shall conduct a sexual abuse and assault incident review at the conclusion of every investigation of sexual abuse or assault occurring at a holding facility and, unless the allegation was determined to be unfounded, prepare a written report recommending whether the allegation or investigation indicates that a change in policy or practice could better prevent, detect, or respond to sexual abuse and assault.
 Such review shall ordinarily occur within 30 days of ERO's receipt of the investigation results from the investigating authority.
-The policy further requires the FOD implement the recommendations for improvement, or document its reasons for not doing so, in a written justification.
-Both the report and justification shall be forwarded to the ICE PSA Coordinator.
-The Auditor interviewed both the AFOD and PSA Compliance Manager who both stated that at the conclusion of every allegation of sexual abuse an incident review would be completed in accordance with the 11087.1 policy and forwarded to the PSA Coordinator.
+The FOD shall implement the recommendations for improvement, or shall document its reasons for not doing so, in a written justification.
+Both the report and justification shall be forwarded to the ICE PSA Coordinator."
+The AFOD and PSA Compliance Manager both stated that at the conclusion of every allegation of sexual abuse an incident review would be completed in accordance with the agency 11087.1 policy.
 There were no allegations at the facility during the audit period.